OCBier/tfs-virtual-file-system/README.md

 ## Testing Overview
 ************
-Several driver programs to test the various modules and supporting classes of the file system are included.
+Several driver programs to test the various modules and supporting classes of the file system are included in `tfs.testing`.